What Is an Edible Education at Hawthorn?

 Features of our Edible Playground

 The cold frames allow the children to propagate plants for the garden.
-In their cold frames the children can propagate plants by sowing seeds and using cuttings.
+In their cold frames the children can propagate plants by sowing seeds taking cuttings.

 We compost garden scraps and food scraps from snacks in our compost bins.
 The children are able to observe the different stages of decomposition and understand the importance of composting food waste to make it into a valuable resource we can re use.